 Each level of DP have different levels of access.
-With regards to the Intelligent Golf software package, the access levels are managed by the Data Controller (DC)
+With regards to the clubs software package, the access levels are managed by the Data Controller (DC)

 Membership – Office staff will need to process membership applications and forward details of the name and contact number of the new member to the relevant section Captain.
 All new members must be informed that this will take place unless they object.
 Under no circumstances are any other details to be passed on.
 This includes a copy of the application form.
 All completed application forms are stored securely in the office and must now be destroyed at year end.
-As a general policy, past members names will be kept on electronic file (in this case Intelligent Golf membership database) for 5 years before removal.
+As a general policy, past members names will be kept on electronic file for 5 years before removal.

-Competitions and societies – The data for these will be kept securely on the IG database system as long as individuals have acknowledged that they wish to be contacted in the future about future events and promotions.
+Competitions and societies – The data for these will be kept securely on the clubs database long as individuals have acknowledged that they wish to be contacted in the future about future events and promotions.
 Otherwise the office must destroy the data within 12 months of the competition or society visit.